 After becoming a Roman Catholic monk, Luther grew to be terrorized by God’s wrath because of his sin.
 Luther had a tremendously sensitive conscience.
 Sin tormented him so much so that he tried to justify himself before God by any means possible.
 Prayers, extreme fasting, self-flagellation, and even staying in the freezing cold were all attempts to get God on his side.
 Luther’s entire life was one, grand self-salvation project.
 He once said, “If anyone would have gained heaven as a monk, I would have been among them.”

 Because of Luther’s new birth in Christ, he grew restless with the Catholic Church’s position on a number of issues, including justification, papal authority, the authority of Scripture, and forgiveness of sin.
 He particularly opposed the church concerning indulgences.
 An indulgence was a statement made by church clergy that was believed to remove or satisfy the punishment for sin.
 A person could purchase an indulgence to ensure that they would spend the least amount of time possible in purgatory.
 This communicated that sin was excused and salvation could be purchased with money.
-Few today realize that this issue of indulgences was the main thing Luther attacked in his Theses.
+As a matter of fact, if you read Luther’s Theses, you’ll see that this issue of indulgences was Luther’s primary concern.

 On All Saint’s Eve, October 31, 1517, Luther marched to the Castle Church to nail his theses to the door.
-Church doors in those days served as community message boards.
-Due to the next day (All Saint’s Day) being a church holiday, nearly everyone in Wittenberg would have seen his post within 24 hours as they arrived for church services.
+Church doors in those days doubled as community message boards.
+Due to the next day (All Saint’s Day) being a church holiday, nearly everyone in Wittenberg would have seen his post within 24 hours as they arrived for worship gatherings.
 Luther did not want to start a revolution.
-He intended for the discussion to mainly be relegated to the academic arena–after all, Luther was an academic theologian at the time.
-Posting something on the church door then was akin to writing a blog post today.
-He did not expect it to gain much traction.
-However, with his posting, a city-wide, public discussion of the church’s practices ensued.
+He intended for the discussion to be primarily an academic affair–after all, Luther was an academic theologian at the time.
+Posting something on the church door then was like writing a blog post today.
+But he did not expect it to gain much traction alongside all of the other “postings.”
+However, what ensued was a city-wide, public discussion of the church’s practices.
 Luther wrote in Latin, which only academics and other educated people would have understood.
-But because of the newly invented printing press, the Theses were translated to German.
+But because of the newly invented printing press, his Theses were translated to German.
 They didn’t spread as quickly as a viral video on YouTube, but they were distributed all over Germany within two weeks and around Europe within two months.
 Not bad for the sixteenth century.

 Luther’s Theses called the church to repentance.
 Luther’s first thesis set the tone for the Reformation: “When our Lord and Master Jesus Christ said, ‘Repent’ (Matt.
 4:17), he willed the entire life of believers to be one of repentance.”
 Indulgences had become treasured in the church, but Luther pushed back with perhaps his most majestic contention of all: “The true treasure of the church is the most holy gospel of the glory and grace of God” (Thesis 62).
 Luther proclaimed that those who sold indulgences within the church were false prophets who declared peace, when there was no peace (Thesis 92; an allusion to Jer.
 6:14).
 True confidence was found not in works or trying to buy salvation, but through faith in Christ (Theses 94-95).
 In Luther’s thought, justification by faith was the center of the gospel.

-With his protest (along with the help of other faithful men in other parts of Europe), Luther accidentally sparked the greatest church movement since the end of the first century: the Protestant Reformation.
+With his protest and with the independent work of other faithful people all over Europe, Luther helped sparked the greatest church movement since the end of the first century: the Protestant Reformation.
 Luther was called to recant of his beliefs in 1520.
 He did not recant, and he was excommunicated, exiled, and outlawed by Charles V in 1521.
 He went on to translate the Bible to German, wrote the Larger and Small Catechism, and became an accomplished hymn writer.
 Luther’s theology centered on Christ as the Word of God, the finished work of Christ on the cross, the relationship between law and gospel, and justification by faith.
-He was not without flaw of course, but his legacy continues today.
-Nevertheless, on this Reformation Day, we do not celebrate Martin Luther.
-Luther’s legacy does not lie in his theology or being a revolutionary.
-His legacy lies in the fact that he pointed to One greater than himself, the Lord Jesus.
-It is from the Lord alone that Luther received grace to recognize error, repent of sin, and stand for truth.
-It is from the Lord alone that Luther received strength to spark a revolution–even if accidentally.